codio/knowledge/source/instructors/setupcourses/parent-child-courses.rst

    The message can include details of all the changes made in each assignment or just be a summary.
 If a summary is included, instructors can pull the assignments and review the information in the publish assignment changelog.

   ..
-Note:: To view a history of all notifications sent for published updates in the parent course, click the **View Sent Notification** link.
+Note:: To view a history of all notifications sent for published updates in the parent course, click the **View Sent Notification** button.

 4. After a notification has been sent, a **Download** icon is displayed in the upper right corner of the course.